DhruvK-Sethi/LocalBazaar/README.md

 # APEX

-The e-commerce web platform connects local shops to customers by providing an online marketplace for purchasing products.
-It uses the user's location to display results based on the closest distance from their location, ensuring fast and convenient delivery.
-The platform also provides prediction graphs for shopkeepers to help them understand the latest demand for their products and make informed decisions about stock levels.
-This information helps to increase the efficiency and profitability of local shops while providing an easy and convenient shopping experience for customers.
+This is  an E-Commerce Web Platform which connects local shops to customers by providing them an online marketplace for selling and locating products near them respectively.

+User's location is collected to calculate and display the nearest shops available with respect to their location, ensuring them a hassle free market experience.

+This platform also provides prediction graphs to shopkeepers, that helps them to understand the varied demands of the products thus enabling them to increase the efficiency and profitability.

 ## Table of Contents
 - [Getting Started](#getting-started)